 Uninsured motorist coverage, or UM coverage, is exactly what it sounds like.
 UM coverage is an option on your car insurance policy that provides you coverage if you are involved in a car accident with someone who does not have car insurance.
 Underinsured motorist coverage, or UIM coverage, is the option on your car insurance policy that provides the extra coverage you need for when the at-fault driver’s minimum policy does not compensate you fully for your injuries.

 It is recommended that all car owners in Georgia have not only the required minimum liability auto insurance policy, but also UM and UIM coverage as well.
 This way, you will be protected if you are injured in a car accident.

 To take advantage of UIM coverage, you must first exhaust all available liability coverage that the at-fault driver has, and then look to your UIM policy to cover the deficit.
 For example, if your medical bills are $75,000 and the at-fault driver only has $25,000, you could look to your UIM policy to cover the remaining $50,000.
 Damages such as future medical expenses, lost wages, as well as past and future pain and suffering can also be recovered through IUM coverage.

 You should be aware, though, that just because you are making a claim on your own UM or UIM policy, the insurance company may still try to pay the least amount possible, and get you to settle early.
 This is where speaking to a car accident attorney can help you maximize your recovery.

-If you or your loved one have suffered injuries in a motor vehicle accident, talk to an experienced Atlanta car accident lawyer at the Katz Law Firm to learn how to maximize your recovery for your damages.
+If you or your loved one have suffered injuries in a motor vehicle accident, talk to an experienced Atlanta car accident lawyer at the Katz Personal Injury Lawyers to learn how to maximize your recovery for your damages.